EffieChantzi/LIMS/README.md

 ## Laboratory Information Management Systems

-Development of a web platform regarding the fulfillment of the master's course "LIMS" during the spring semester of 2015 at Uppsala University.
+Development of a LIMS web platform regarding the fulfillment of the master's course "LIMS" during the spring semester of 2015 at Uppsala University.

 Detailed description of the application is provided by "reportLims.pdf".